callmevojtko/Recommended-Bets-By-Email-MLB/README.md

 3. Once the above prerequisites are completed, you can run the `main()` function to fetch the betting lines, generate recommendations, and send an email with the recommendations to a specified recipient.

 ## Contribute
 Everyone is welcome to contribute to this project!
 Feel free to add new features, fix bugs, or make improvements.
 Just fork the repository, make your changes, and submit a pull request.
 I appreciate your help! :)

-## Contribute

-Everyone is welcome to contribute to this project!
-Feel free to add new features, fix bugs, or make improvements.
-Just fork the repository, make your changes, and submit a pull request.
-I appreciate your help! :)

 ## Disclaimer